 A smart plug is like a powerpoint adapter – it fits between your power socket and the appliance you wish to plug in.
 Like a powerpoint, it simply turns things on and off.
 Most smart plugs communicate using your home’s Wi-Fi network.
 But, unlike a normal powerpoint, you can control your appliances from an app on your smartphone from anywhere.

-When combined with clever energy management systems like Reposit, you can setup your power hungry appliances to turn on automatically when your solar setup is generating lots of electricity.
+When combined with some energy monitoring platforms you can setup your power hungry appliances to turn on automatically when your solar setup is generating lots of electricity.

 How can you connect a smart plug to your solar battery setup?

-The Reposit box knows when you’ll have ‘cheap energy available’.
+Some monitoring apps can show you when you’ll have excess solar energy going to the grid.
 This means your battery is full and you are still generating more solar energy.
 You can take advantage of this cheap energy if you have smart home technology such as smart plugs at your home.

 Every time you have excess solar you can automatically turn on your dishwasher, washing machine or even your pool pump, so you’re not wasting your solar power and making sure you’re getting the best value from your solar and battery setup.

-Reposit does all the hard work for you.
-Once you set it up, you don’t have to worry, Reposit knows when your battery is full and can automatically tell your power hungry appliances using smart home technology to turn on and off once they’re done or when you’re no longer using solar generated energy.
+Once you've set it up on each device you want to save energy on, you don’t have to worry!
+A good system will then work automatically and tell your power hungry appliances using smart home technology to turn on and off once they’re done or when you’re no longer using solar generated energy.

 How you can use smart plugs with your solar battery setup